-Grupul PPE din Parlamentul European susține guvernului condus de Maia Sandu
+Grupul PPE din Parlamentul European susține guvernul condus de Maia Sandu

-„Blocul ACUM este partenerul Partidului Național Liberal în Republica Moldova, Blocul ACUM este partenerul PPE în Republica Moldova și Blocul ACUM este singura forță politică proeuropeană care poate aduce Republica Moldova mai aproape de Uniunea Europeană”, a scrie Mureșan, care este și vicepreședinte al grupului PPE din Parlamentul European.
+„Blocul ACUM este partenerul Partidului Național Liberal în Republica Moldova, Blocul ACUM este partenerul PPE în Republica Moldova și Blocul ACUM este singura forță politică proeuropeană care poate aduce Republica Moldova mai aproape de Uniunea Europeană”, a scris Mureșan, care este și vicepreședinte al grupului PPE din Parlamentul European.

 Potrivit declarației adoptate de grupul PPE, cel mai numeros din PE, guvernul condus de Maia Sandu este unul „legitim și reflectă voința cetățenilor moldoveni, care trebuie respectată”.

-Declarația face și un apel la calm și reținere și cere fostului guvern și celorlalte forțe politice să „acționeze responsabil” pentru a permite tranziție puterii.
+Declarația face și un apel la calm și reținere și cere fostului guvern și celorlalte forțe politice să „acționeze responsabil” pentru a permite tranziția puterii.

 Iată mai jos declarația PPE: